mmore500/waves/blog/_posts/2020-07-15-Tetiana-Dadakova.md

 * **change_log** is implemeted as std::map and contains the information about the **number of inserted and removed sites**.
 It is used to calculate the relationship between the site in teh offspring genome and either the parent genome or the newly inserted values stored in the segments_log (see next)
 * **segments_log** is implemented as std::unordered_map and it stores the segments that were inserted into the map dusing mutation

-Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offsping genome or a part of it
+Each genome will have it's own change_log and segments_log, which in combination with the parent genome will allow the random access to any value in the offspring genome as well as the reconstruction of complete offsping genome or a part of it as a contiguous memory chunch of necessary sites.

 One important detail of the change_log is that it doesn't store every every deleted or inserted index.
 Instead, to optimize for memory use, it stores only one index for each range of a particular shift in indices due to insertion of deletion.
 I.e. each key in the cahnge_log represents all the keys in the range from the current key until the nex key.
 For example, a change_log with entries `{3, -2}, {5, 3}` corresponds to the following mapping (this will be replace by a pretty figure):